leoafarias/gen-ui-talk/fleeting_interface/knowledge/presentation_outline.md

 - Example: Research in browser → analysis in spreadsheet → writing in doc
 - Each transition is a cognitive restart

-### Point 2: Static Interfaces Within Apps
+### Point 2: The "Everyone Tax"

 - Interface shows same features to everyone
-- Complex version: Everyone pays "Everyone Tax" - cognitive load for features they don't use (Photoshop, enterprise tools)
+- **Complex apps:** Everyone pays rent on everyone else's features
+  - Photoshop's 500 menu items (you use 20)
+  - Enterprise software (built for power users, everyone pays the cognitive load)
-- Simple version: Nobody gets what they need when they need it (minimalist apps)
+- **Simple apps:** Nobody gets what they need when they need it
 - Both fail because they're **static snapshots** that can't respond to evolving thought
+- The tax: Cognitive load for features you'll never use

 ### Point 3: Static Outputs from AI